Nanaimo Foodshare Society has collaborated with Growing Opportunities Farm Community Co-op on urban farming initiatives since 2007.

-- Grow for the Good Food Box program so that low-income people in Nanaimo have access to more local, organic vegetables;
+- Grow for the Good Food Box program so that low-moderate income people in Nanaimo have access to more local, organic vegetables;

 - Improve food security in Nanaimo and the region by growing more local food and teaching people the skills to grow food for themselves and others in the community; and

-- Increase employment and volunteer opportunities for those with diverse abilities, via our Cultivating Abilities program and VIU’s Workplace Essential Skills and Training Program and Growing Opportunities Farm Community Co-op.
+- Increase employment and volunteer opportunities for those with diverse abilities, via our Cultivating Abilities program, Homegrown program, VIU’s Workplace Essential Skills and Training Program and Growing Opportunities Farm Community Co-op.

 We are currently recruiting volunteers for our 2020 growing season.
-Please fill out this form if you would like to volunteer.
+Please email email@example.com if you would like to volunteer.